 - books, articles, sound recordings and videos on reserve in Ladd Library

-- electronic journals, books, and sound files which may be accessed through library reserve lists or within a learning management system
+- electronic journals, books, and sound files accessed through library reserve lists or Lyceum

-- copies of a variety of their own materials placed on reserve by faculty members
+- copies of their own materials placed on reserve by faculty members

 - streaming services for audio and other media